danthegoodman1/Percolators/cql/README.md

 ## Composable transactions

-Managing transactions is a pain, and wouldn’t it be nice if you could just write functions?
+Managing transactions is a pain, and wouldn't it be nice if you could just write functions?

 Composable transactions will automatically start a transaction if one doesn’t exist, or will use an existing one.
 They will also automatically roll back if an error is thrown (all the way up the chain), or automatically commit.